 Museums are an ideal day out for all the family.
 Each of the museums has activities throughout the year, which are fun as well as educational.
 Who said museums were boring?

 The four museums in Stoke-on-Trent are special in their own unique way and have something on offer for everyone.

 Travel back in time and discover the history of the Potteries.
 See their World War 2 Spitfire, Ozzy the famous pottery owl and visit the secret garden.

 Gladstone is the only complete Victorian pottery factory from the days when coal-burning ovens made the world's finest bone china.
 Explore the cobbled yard, with huge bottle kilns and take part daily workshops.

-Find out more on the Gladstone Pottery Museum website.
+Visit the Gladstone Pottery Museum website here